emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

                       ((t === 1_2) /\ Δ¹ s) |-> (sq (1_2 , s)) ,
                       (Δ¹ t /\ (s === 0_2)) |-> a ,
                       (Δ¹ t /\ (s === 1_2)) |-> f t ]))
-        (representable-dhomFrom-composite-expansion A a x y f u) (representable-dhomFrom-cofibration-composition A a x y f u)
+        (representable-dhom-from-composite-expansion A a x y f u) (representable-dhom-from-cofibration-composition A a x y f u)
 ```

 ## Covariant lifts, transport, and uniqueness